-'''

-WORDS = ((BitBLTWidth + 1 + SourcePhase) \div 2) \times BitBLTHeight
+WORDS = $((BitBLTWidth + 1 + SourcePhase) \div 2) \times BitBLTHeight$

-'''

 Once the Transparent Write BitBLT begins, the BitBLT engine remains active until all pixels have been written.
-The BitBLT engine requires this number of WORDS to be sent from the local CPU before it ends the Transparent Write BitBLT operation.
+The BitBLT engine requires the correct number of WORDS to be sent from the local CPU before it ends the Transparent Write BitBLT operation.